History of communism: Early post-war dissident communists

-Following the Second World War, Trotskyism was wracked by increasing internal divisions over analysis and strategy.
-This was combined with an industrial impotence that was widely recognised.
-Additionally, the success of Soviet-aligned parties in Europe and Asia led to the persecution of Trotskyist intellectuals such as the infamous purge of Vietnamese Trotskyists.
-The war had also strained social democratic parties in the West.
+WWII had also strained social democratic parties in the West.
 In some cases, such as Italy, significant bodies of membership of the Social Democratic Party were inspired by the possibility of achieving advanced socialism.
 In Italy, this group, combined with dissenting communists, began to discuss theory centred on the experience of work in modern factories, leading to autonomist Marxist.
 In the United States, this theoretical development was paralleled by the Johnson–Forest Tendency whereas in France a similar impulse occurred.